dkmfbk/premon/src/site/markdown/overview.md

 * FrameNet v1.5 (fn15)
 * FrameNet v1.6 (fn16)
 * SemLink 1.2.2c (sl122c)
+* PredicateMatrix 1.3 (pm13)

-The PreMOn Dataset contains the mappings between semantic classes and roles provided by each predicate model and SemLink, as well as the mappings between VerbNet classes and lexical senses in WordNet 3.1 (wn31) and OntoNotes 5 groupings.
+The PreMOn Dataset contains the mappings between semantic classes and roles provided by each predicate model, SemLink and the PredicateMatrix, as well as the mappings between VerbNet classes and lexical senses in WordNet 3.1 (wn31) and OntoNotes 5 groupings.

 By adopting an homogeneous schema for heterogeneous predicate models, PreMOn facilitates the joint querying of content from different resources.
 For instance, a query like